'Greg Mortimer' bow area, photo by Peter Szyszka.

 Look straight down to the dolphins' ride

-Passengers on cruise ships with a standard bow need to lean over the side of the ship, and look backwards down towards the waterline.
+Passengers on cruise ships with a standard bow need to lean over the side of the ship and look backwards down towards the waterline.
 On a vessel with an X-BOW®, the passengers have a whole new way of viewing wildlife in the sea, as they are now enabled to look straight down into the water.
-The dolphins enjoy to ride the bow wave of the ship, and on an X-BOW® vessel there is much space in the fore part of the ship for passengers to look straight down to the waterline in front and see how the vessel ventures through the water.
+The dolphins enjoy riding the bow wave of the ship, and on an X-BOW® vessel, there is much space in the fore part of the ship for passengers to look straight down to the waterline in front and see how the vessel ventures through the water.
 This is a great observation spot to watch dolphins.

 Sleeping quality adds to safety

 No one can command the weather conditions, but the master of an X-BOW vessel has a benefit when meeting the waves in head sea.
-When thrusting through the water, the vessel moves gently with less slamming or vibrations.
-A zero speed retractable stabiliser adds to the comfort effect.
-The passengers get their rest, as do the crew members.
-Efficient rest also has an effect on safety.
+The vessel moves gently when thrusting through the water, with less slamming or vibrations.
+A zero-speed retractable stabiliser adds to the comfort effect.
+The passengers and crew members get their rest, and efficient rest also affects safety.

 Tough, safe and responsible

 The modern X-BOW cruise vessel is based on decades of offshore experience.
-With low speed loss and no slamming in the bow, even in big waves, the ship is less weather-dependent, and does not have to reduce speed in head seas.
-With a more predictable speed, the uncertainty in keeping schedule margins are reduced.
-The vessel can operate safely, quickly and efficiently even in adverse conditions, and there will be shorter time spent transiting through the harshest sea areas.
+With low speed loss and no slamming in the bow, even in big waves, the ship is less weather-dependent and does not have to reduce speed in head seas.
+With a more predictable speed, the uncertainty in keeping schedule margins is reduced.
+The vessel can operate safely, quickly, and efficiently even in adverse conditions, and there will be shorter time spent transiting through the harshest sea areas.

 Heading forward in adverse Antarctic weather

 Our ship solutions lead to reduced emissions to air and sea.
-Our cruise ships can be adjusted to any type of fuel, including batteries or hybrid systems.
+Our cruise ships can be adjusted to any fuel type, including batteries or hybrid systems.
 Effective engines and propulsion systems, low energy consumption and high fuel efficiency add to our vessels' sustainability.

 Day-and-night experience